Ishqgory/Ishqgory/README.md

 <!---
 I miss heart
 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your channel
---->